 You might be able to get some help making a complaint from an NHS complaints advocate.
-A complaints advocate does not work for the NHS and is free to use.
+Advocates don’t work for the NHS and are free to use.
 You can find your local service online.
-Or you can contact us and we can try and find it for you.
+Or you can contact us, and we can find it for you.

 You can find more information about: